 Inventionland is the design facility of Pittsburgh-based invention promotion firm Davison Design & Development.
 But more importantly, it has offices unlike any we've ever seen.
 The 70,000sqft facility was designed with 15 different sets, created by the company itself and built almost entirely in-house.

 Lucky employees get to work in the awesome surroundings of pirate ships, castles, robots and faux caves among other things.
 And that's not all, the facility also has a state-of-the-art sound, video and animation studio and fully-equipped workshops for creating working prototypes of inventions.
 Jealous?
 We are!

 We're loving this carnival-inspired office belonging to international advertising, marketing and public relations agency Ogilvy & Mather in China.
 Designed by M Moser and Associates, the office was the first interior design project to receive China’s Most Successful Design Award in 2008.

 The design, titled 'A Carnival of Ideas', incorporates merry-go-round horses, life-sized nutcrackers and lots of other cool amusement park- themed features.

 An obvious one, we know.
 But we couldn't do a list of awesome design offices without including animation giant Pixar.
-It's hard to understand how the staff get any work done with so many things to play with but no wonder they come up with such great ideas with these surroundings.
+It's hard to understand how the staff get any work done here with so many things to play with, but also no wonder they come up with such great ideas in these surroundings.

 Similar to the guys at the Cartoon Network offices, Pixar adopts a cubicle system for each employee, which are fully customised to their tastes.
 But that's not all, every hallway and communal area is littered with life-size movie characters, space hoppers, scooters...the list goes on.
 The building even has it's own cereal room!
 Cocoa pops anyone?